 Larus fuscus graellsii

-Status: Uncommon regular spring and fall migrant statewide.
-Rare regular summer visitor statewide.
-Rare casual winter visitor statewide.
+Status: Uncommon regular spring and fall migrant and winter visitor statewide.
+Rare regular summer visitor Lake McConaughy, rare casual elsewhere.

 Documentation: Photograph: 28 Feb 1994 Lake McConaughy, Keith Co (Gubanyi 1996).

 Taxonomy: Taxonomy of this species and close congeners has been complex and controversial.
 We follow the recent work of Collinson et al (2008), who recognize five subspecies, three in Eurasia (fuscus, heuglini, and barabensis), and two that occur in both North America and Europe, graellsii and intermedius.
 Howell and Dunn (2007) cite studies that suggest only three subspecies comprise Lesser Black-backed Gull, fuscus, intermedius, and graellsii.